Bournemouth Writing Prize

 • All contest entrants who are not selected for the Anthology will be considered for publication in the Bournemouth Journal.

-• Each of the winners will receive 2 free tickets to any talk or workshop taking place at the Pavilion Dance over the course of the three-day festival.
+• Each of the 1st-place winners will receive 2 free tickets to any talk or workshop held at the Pavilion Dance during the three-day festival.

 • Prizes are non-transferable and no alternative (cash or otherwise) will be given.